My opinion of Flender is ⚡️ positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 Reading time: 5min.

 Warning! ⚠️In truth, I’m biased: At present, for me, the advantages outweigh thedrawbacks.
-From my point of view, Flender could become one of my favorite P2P
+From my point of view, Flender could become one of my favorite P2P if it solves some issues

 Flender is another fast-growing peer-to-peer lending platform.